soijen/soijen.github.io/_products/en/cards-letters/Vermont/middlebury-cards.md

 - cityscape
 - vermont
 ---
-This Middlebury cityscape blank note card set highlights the iconic buildings and monuments in Middlebury, Vermont.
-Reprinted with care on thick, archival, environmentally friendly paper.
-These blank cards are perfect to keep in touch with friends and family.
-This set contains 6 A2 cards and 6 white envelopes.
+This Middlebury greeting card set highlights the iconic buildings and monuments in Middlebury, Vermont.
+A great all-purpose card to keep in touch with friends and family.
+Features Middlebury College, the Town Hall Theater, the Henry Sheldon Museum, Middlebury Falls, the Historic Marble Works, the Congregational Church, and more.

+This set includes 6 identical A2 cards.
+Cards are blank inside and printed on thick, responsibly sourced paper.
+Set comes with 6 white envelopes and 6 mini stickers of different buildings from the cityscape.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.

+Greeting card sets are packaged plastic free in kraft paper box.